ViktorBarzin/Website/content/blog/02-blog-a-blog.md

 draft: false
 ---

-Keypoints:

-- busy around hackconf
-- simple blog about how this blog was made
-- fuck @PARKED A record
-- server_name in nginx config
-- certbot is dodgy af
-    - rate limits!
-- ansible the world
-- deployment process:
-    - markdown in atom
-    - hugo deploy command
-    - git bare repo
-    - git hooks
-    - post-receive hook
-- todo: add securityheaders to nginx

 # Intro
 Recently I've been quite busy.
 I was helping with the organisation of [HackConf](https://www.hackconf.bg/en/) this weekend which was both awesome and exhausting.